 -In 1975 cadets could be promoted to C/Lt Col, by completing specific achievements in order, without holding a position that called for the grade.
 The cadet program remained largely unchanged until 1998.

 Retyped excerpt from the 1954 Cadet Handbook about cadet promotion:

 From the 1964 CAPP 36, found in Misc Documents.
 Note that C/1st Lt throught C/Lt Col were "awarded at discretion & authority of Squadron Commander."
 To be promoted above C/1st Lt you had to hold a position that called for that grade.
-It is conceivable a cadet could have gone from C/2nd Lt to C/Col. This was in place from 1964-67.
+It is conceivable a cadet could have gone from C/2nd Lt to C/Col. This was the original plan.

 National Headquarters has not established specific policies in regard to individual qualifications for appointment or promotion of either Cadet commissioned or noncommissioned officers.
 Most wings have prepared directives on promotions that apply within the wing and your squadron officers will furnish you this information upon request.

 In general, most wings use variations of the following outline in their wing cadet appointment and promotion directives:

 CADET PRIVATE: Automatic upon acceptance of prospective cadet by Squadron Commandant of Cadets.

 CADET PRIVATE FIRST CLASS: Upon completion of phase one, provided the cadet is proficient in the wearing of the uniform, is familiar with military courtesy and discipline to the point that public appearance in uniform will not bring discredit to CAP.